Soniaprogram/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

-Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis
+Explain the purpose of this analysis.

+## Results
-Results: Using bulleted lists and images of DataFrames as support, address the following questions:
+Using bulleted lists and images of DataFrames as support, address the following questions:

 How many Vine reviews and non-Vine reviews were there?
 How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?